StefRuseva88/restAPI-github-tests/README.md

 - For a full list of available endpoints, refer to the [GitHub API documentation](https://docs.github.com/en/rest)

 ## GitHub API Project
-1.**Projects**:
+- Projects:
-- RestSharpServices - methods that interact with the GitHub API using RestSharp.
+1. **RestSharpServices** - methods that interact with the GitHub API using RestSharp.
-- TestGitHubApi - tests to verify the functionality of the RestSharpServices methods.
+2. **TestGitHubApi** - tests to verify the functionality of the RestSharpServices methods.
-2.**Models**:
+- Models:
-- These classes represent the data that the GitHub API will send and receive.
+These classes represent the data that the GitHub API will send and receive.
 - These classes are POCOs (Plain Old CLR Objects).

 ## Contributing